 Desert Ensemble Theatre Company engages audiences and creates theater that speaks to relevant issues in our lives and community.

-Our community outreach program, gives high school students the on-the-job experience of working in professional productions.
-They work with professional actors, technicians, and managers, expanding and putting into practice what they have learned in school.
+Our theatre internships give high school students the on-the-job experience of working in professional productions.
+They work in a professional environment, expanding and putting into practice what they have learned in school.
 DETC awards scholarships to graduating seniors who have completed DETC internships and plan to continue their higher education in theatre arts.

-Founder & Producing Artistic Director
+Founder & Producing Artistic Director Emeritus

 Angelantonio (Tony) Padilla is a celebrated, playwright, director and producer.
 As cofounder and Producing Artistic Director of Playwrights’ Circle, and founder of DETC, Tony has produced and directed many award-winning productions, including his play, RECKONING, which is published in “Three Genres,” a college text book by Stephen Minot published by Prentice Hall.
-In March 2008 his play, "Endangered Species" was translated and produced by Campagnia dell’Attimo in Rovereto, Italy under the direction of Leonardo Franchini.
-It was also part of the April 2009 Schegge D’Autore (Theatre Festival) in Rome where it was awarded the festivals’ International Award medal.
+In March 2008 his play, ENDANGERED SPECIES was translated and produced by Campagnia dell’Attimo in Rovereto, Italy under the direction of Leonardo Franchini.
+It was also part of the April 2009 Schegge D’Autore (Theatre Festival) in Rome where it was awarded the festival’s International Award medal.
 The play has been performed throughout northern Italy, used by municipalities as a tool to promote social awareness and responsibility.
 In October 2014, The Desert Theatre League awarded Tony the Bill Groves Award for Outstanding Original writing for his play BECOMING AVA.
 The following year, he was awarded the DTL’s prestigious Joan Woodbury Mitchell Award for being a theater pioneer in the Coachella Valley.
 Tony is a member of the Dramatists Guild of America.

 Rosemary was the theater teacher at Palm Spring High School from 1981–2008, directing over 80 plays and musicals.
 Her productions of SKIN OF OUR TEETH, NOISES OFF, ABSURD PERSON SINGULAR and RUMORS received first place honors with the Southern California Educational Theater Association.
 JABBERWOCKY, DINNEY AND THE WITCHES, A MIDSUMMER NIGHT’S DREAM and OUR TOWN received second place honors.
-The Desert Theatre League awarded her high school productions of "West Side Story" and "Diviners" honors for Best Director and Overall Production.
-For "A Midsummer Night’s Dream" and "A Piece of My Heart," she received the Best Director awards.
-Her Palm Canyon Theatre production of "Little Shop of Horrors" and her Groves Cabin "Grace and Glorie" won best director.
-Her 2015 production of "Family Meeting" for DETC won Best Production of a One-Act and Best Director, and her 2016 production of BAD JEWS garnered her another Best Director trophy.
+The Desert Theatre League awarded her high school productions of WEST SIDE STORY and DIVINERS honors for Best Director and Overall Production.
+For A MIDSUMMER NIGHT’S DREAM and A PIECE OF MY HEART, she received the Best Director awards.
+Her Palm Canyon Theatre production of LITTLE SHOP OF HORRORS and her Groves Cabin GRACE AND GLORIE won best director.
+Her 2015 production of FAMILY MEETING for DETC won Best Production of a One-Act and Best Director, and her 2016 production of BAD JEWS garnered her another Best Director trophy.
 Most recently, Rosemary directed ELECTION DAY for DETC in 2018.
 She received the Joan Woodbury Mitchell Award from the Desert Theatre League in 1994.